Nashik Kumbh Mela

 Sadhus from several sects are seen taking a dip in the sacred waters.
 Sadhus wearing Rudraksha beads and malas, skins dabbed in ash, and clad in saffron (some sects are even naked or naga) are seen in Kumbh melas.

 Hindus believe that bathing or taking a holy dip at an appropriate time leads them to moksha and washes away their sins.
-The time and the place for the festival are determined by the position of the planet Jupiter and the Sun.
+The time and the place for the festival are determined by the position of the planet Jupiter and the sun.

 It is estimated that more than 80 million people from across the world attended the previous Kumbh Mela that was held at Allahabad in 2013.
-Maharashtra minister for tribal welfare Vishnu Sawra said here more than eight crore devotees are likely to visit upcoming Kumbh Mela at Trimbakeshwar in Maharashtra’s Nashik district.
+Maharashtra minister for tribal welfare Vishnu Sawra said here more than eight crore devotees are likely to visit the upcoming Kumbh Mela at Trimbakeshwar in Maharashtra’s Nashik district.
 Preparations are on to accommodate this huge surge of devotees in this period.

-Various items that are needed for the puja such as thalis, lamps, Rudraksha beads etc., are available at Rudra Centre.
+Various items that are needed for the puja, such as thalis, lamps, Rudraksha beads etc. are available at Rudra Centre.

 The Origin of Kumbh Mela

-The Gods and Demons fought in the sky for 12 days and 12 nights, and hence the Kumbh Mela is celebrated every 12 years at a particular location because 12 days for Gods is comparable to 12 years for humans.
+The Gods and demons fought in the sky for 12 days and 12 nights, and hence the Kumbh Mela is celebrated every 12 years at a particular location because 12 days for Gods is comparable to 12 years for humans.
 It is believed that the Devas visit these sacred spots every 12 years to bathe and remain immortal.

 The written evidence of the Kumbh Mela can be traced back to the reign of King Harshavardhana of India in 629-645 CE, by Chinese monk Xuanzang.